-You need to know that Burkina Faso is one of the poorest countries in the world with an adult literacy rate of 36%, where jobs are incredibly hard to come by and where decisions like which family member is going to eat have to be made.
+Giving Africa currently works in Burkina Faso, one of the poorest countries in the world.
+Here, the adult literacy rate is 37%, jobs are incredibly hard to come by, and families have to decide which of their children is going to eat each day.

 Our Cultivating Minds programme is teaching students the fundamentals of growing produce in a country where there are high levels of food insecurity.
 This produce currently goes towards our Food for Thought programme and with expanding land to cultivate we hope that excess crops can be sold to the wider community

 This course is open to both the male and female students, however it appears that the female students benefit more as their families allow them to stay in school longer to learn a craft that will eventually provide an income.
 Along with sewing techniques, students are also taught fundamental business skills which will empower them to set up their own business.

 We have recently awarded a grant to JA Africa to provide basic economic education to 300 students by allowing them to organize and operate an actual business hopefully within the school grounds.

 Providing a quality and relevant education can be used to break the cycle of poverty.